sebastianhohmann/covid19_total_death/README.md

 # covid19_total_death
-Estimating Covid-19 mortality from official statistics on total deaths
+Estimating Covid-19 mortality from official statistics on all-cause mortality

 **Analysis by**